dougnow/-Portfolio/README.md

 # -Portfolio
-In this folder you will find some of the projects that he carried out/ En esta carpeta encontrará algunos de los proyectos que he realizado
+In this folder you will find some of the projects that I carried out/ En esta carpeta encontrará algunos de los proyectos que he realizado